 This package contains information concerning the mechanisms used to represent spatial information.
-MI_GeoreferencingDescription contains addition information used to support georectification of the data and is an aggregation of the following entities:
+This package defines the following entities:

 - 1) MI_Georectified contains check point information to further specify georectification details of the imagery or gridded data.
 It aggregates MI_GCP; - 2) MI_Georeferenceable makes provision for the inclusion of additional information that can be used to geolocate the data.
 It aggregates MI_GeolocationInformation.